pelletiermaxime/laravel-template-docker-deployer/README.md

 ### Laravel Mix

-* Add config in webpack.mix.js to extract vue and axios.
+* Added config in webpack.mix.js to extract vue and axios.

 ### Redis